A Comprehensive Radiative Magnetohydrodynamics Simulation of Active Region Scale Flux Emergence from the Convection Zone to the Corona: RESULTS I: THE QUIET SUN CORONA

-This Simulation successfully produces a stable and self-maintained a million K hot corona, which is a fundamental aspect of the coronal heating problem \citep{Klimchuk:2006.review,Klimchuk:2015.review}.
-We note that the heating of the quiet Sun in this simulation are essentially identical to the Quiet Sun and Coronal Arcade simulations in \citet{Rempel:2017} that has presented a thorough analysis on the coronal heating process.
+This simulation successfully produces a stable and self-maintained million K hot corona, which is a fundamental aspect of the coronal heating problem \citep{Klimchuk:2006.review,Klimchuk:2015.review}.
+We note that the heating of the quiet Sun in this simulation is essentially identical to the Quiet Sun and Coronal Arcade simulations in \citet{Rempel:2017}, which presented a thorough analysis of the coronal heating process.
 Therefore, we do not repeat the analysis that has been done in that study, and the analysis presented in this paper yields consistent results in comparison to the simulations in \citet{Rempel:2017}.
-We briefly discuss the following questions related to the coronal heating.
+We briefly discuss the following questions related to coronal heating.

-Despite of the debate on whether the energy for the coronal heating is provided by waves \citep{Kudoh+Shibata:1999,Moriyasu+al:2004,vanBallegooijen+al:2011,Arregui:2015} or fieldline braiding \citep{Parker:1983,Galsgaard+Nordlund:1996,Priest+al:2002,Rappazzo+al:2008,Wilmot:2015}, it is generally accepted that in both scenarios the energy is generated by the interaction of the magnetic field and granular motions in the photosphere.
-In this simulation, we do not presume on what time scale and spatial scale this interaction happens, instead, an upward energy flux ($S_{z}$) of about $3\times10^{7}$\,erg/cm$^{2}$/s in the photosphere, which is similar to observed values \citep[e.g.,][]{Yeates+al:2014,Welsch:2015}, is self-consistently generated by the magneto-convection. $S_{z}$ drops to about $9\times10^{5}$\,erg/cm${^2}$/s at $z{=}5.28$\,Mm, which provides sufficient energy budget for the heating of the quiet Sun corona, as compared with the requirement estimated from observations \citep{Withbroe+Noyes:1977}.
+Despite the debate on whether the energy for coronal heating is provided by waves \citep{Kudoh+Shibata:1999,Moriyasu+al:2004,vanBallegooijen+al:2011,Arregui:2015} or fieldline braiding \citep{Parker:1983,Galsgaard+Nordlund:1996,Priest+al:2002,Gudiksen+Nordlund:2005a,Rappazzo+al:2008,Wilmot:2015}, it is generally accepted that in both scenarios, the energy is generated by the interaction of the magnetic field and granular motions in the photosphere.
+In this simulation, we do not presume on what time and spatial scales this interaction happens, instead, an upward energy flux ($S_{z}$) of about $3\times10^{7}$\,erg/cm$^{2}$/s in the photosphere, which is similar to observed values \citep[e.g.,][]{Yeates+al:2014,Welsch:2015}, is self-consistently generated by magneto-convection. $S_{z}$ drops to about $9\times10^{5}$\,erg/cm${^2}$/s at $z{=}5.28$\,Mm, which provides a sufficient energy budget for the heating of the quiet Sun corona compared with the requirement estimated from observations \citep{Withbroe+Noyes:1977}.